batteries-included/batteries-included/static/src/content/technical_design/our_tools.md

 bix bootstrap
 ```

-This script calls into the rust `cli` binary with auto-discovered paths and
+This script calls into the go `bi` binary with auto-discovered paths and command
-command line arguments.
-The end result is calling `cli dev` that will:
+line arguments.
+The end result is calling `bi start` that will:

 - Ensure that a Kind Kubernetes cluster is started in docker
-- Download an Installation spec that tells us what to start.
-Since bootstrap is
-  for development, we don't get a real configured spec from a running `home`
-  app.
-Instead, we get a static pre-configured version served via Netlify.
-See
-  the Gen Static Specs section of this document
 - Create any resources needed to bootstrap the control server in the Kubernetes
   cluster
 - Wait until there is a healthy master Postgres cluster.